AngelikaMarciniak/AngelikaMarciniak/README.md

 # :woman: About me
 - I am from Poland
 - I am leaving in beautifull Norway
-- I was leaving and study in France
+- I was leaving and study in France during 3 years
 - I speak fluently polish, english, french and a bit german
 - Computer science is my passion since I've got my first computer